Club Jaiba Brava: History

 In the Clausura tournament the team once again dominated the competition, so it advanced to the final phase.
 After eliminating Gavilanes de Matamoros and Cafetaleros de Chiapas, Tampico Madero reached the final against Inter Playa del Carmen, in the two games the teams tied at two goals, with an aggregate score of 4-4, for which a penalty shoot-out was necessary.
 Finally, Tampico Madero won the series 4-2 and won the championship.

 Tampico Madero won the 2022–23 season Champions Trophy against Tuzos UAZ, in a series of matches that were impacted by violent incidents in the first leg held in the city of Zacatecas, Zacatecas.
 The series ended with a 1–0 aggregate.
 Although the team had won its right to promote to the Liga de Expansión through sports merits, this was denied by the FMF, considering that the team did not meet the requirements to participate in that league, so Tampico Madero should have remained in the Liga Premier.

 In the 2023–24 season, Tampico Madero revalidated its status as champion of the Liga Premier – Serie A by defeating Los Cabos United in the final in the final with an aggregate score of 4–1, although the team won the right to be examined for promotion to the Liga de Expansión, the board decided to purchase a franchise of a participating team in the higher category, pending approval by the League's regulatory authorities.
 On July 12, 2024, the assembly of Liga de Expansión owners approved the entry of Tampico Madero as a guest team of the Liga Premier, so the purchase of a franchise was not necessary to have the promotion.
 After its promotion to the category, the team was officially renamed Club Jaiba Brava due to regulatory issues regarding the team name.

+In the summer of 2025, the club attempted to become a full member of Liga de Expansión MX by purchasing Cimarrones de Sonora's franchise.
+However, the initial sale was rejected by the owners of the other teams in the league.
+Finally, in April 2026, a second attempt was made and approved by the league members, making Jaiba Brava an official team in the league starting with the 2026–27 season.